 There are several tables at the front of the room for various town boards and officials.
 They are shown in the diagram and briefly described below.

-- Board of Selectmen - These five officers of the town are the executive branch of our government.
+- Selectboard - These five officers of the town are the executive branch of our government.
 They are responsible for the overall management, policy-making, and many day-to-day decisions.
 Most town hall employees report to them.
-The Town Manager and Town Counsel (town lawyer) sit with them.
+The Town Manager and Town Counsel (town attorney) sit with them.

 - Town Clerk - The clerk maintains all town records and documents all actions and votes of the town meeting.